-Effect of change of Venue.
+Effect of change of venue.

-Where a case is transferred from one place in a Division to another place in the same Division or to another Division, the case shall be tried and determined at the place or in the Division to which it has been transferred and all Recognizance, Warrants, Summons, and Proceedings in or relating to the case are deemed to be returnable at the latter place or Division and all Witnesses who are or summoned to attend the trial shall be informed accordingly and shall attend at such latter place or Division.
+373. Where a case is transferred from one place in a division to another place in the same division or to another division, the case shall be tried and determined at the place or in the division to which it has been transferred; and all recognizance, subpoenas, and proceedings in or relating to the case are deemed to be returnable at the latter place or division and all witnesses who are or summoned to attend the trial shall be informed accordingly and shall attend at such latter place or division.

-Form of notice of Trial.
-397.
+Form of notice of trial.

-The Registrar or any other person directed by the Court, shall endorse on or annex to, every Charge delivered to the Sheriff or proper Officer, for service, a Notice of Trial and such Notice shall specify the particular sessions at which the party is to be tried on the Charge and shall be in the Form or as contained in Schedule I or as near to it as possible.
+374. The court registrar or any other person directed by the court, shall endorse on, or annex to, every charge delivered to the sheriff or proper officer, for service, a notice of trial and such notice shall specify the particular sessions at which the party is to be tried on the charge and shall be in the following form or as near to it as may be.

-Copy of Charge and Notice of Trial to be delivered to Sheriff.
-398.
+Copy of charge and notice of trial to be delivered to Sheriff.

-The Registrar or other proper Officer shall deliver or cause to be delivered, to the Sheriff or proper Officer serving the Charge, a copy, with the Notice of Trial endorsed on or annexed to it and where there are more parties charged than one, then as many copies as there are parties, together with a similar Notice for service on each Witness bound to attend the trial.
+375. The court registrar or other proper officer shall deliver, or cause to be delivered, to the Sheriff or proper officer serving the charge, a copy, with the notice of trial endorsed on or annexed to it, and where there are more parties charged than one, then as many copies as there are parties, together with a similar notice for service on each witness bound to attend the trial.

-Time and mode of summoning
+Time and mode of summoning parties on charge.

-The Sheriff or other proper Officer shall, on receipt of the Charge and Notice of Trial, serve the person parties on Charge.
+376. The Sheriff or other proper officer shall, on receipt of the charge and notice of trial, serve the person named in the notice at least 7 working days before the date specified on the notice.

-named in the Notice at least 7 working days before the date specified on the notice.
+Service of notice of trial on witnesses.

-Service of Notice of Trial on Witnesses.
-400.
+Notice of trial at the same time shall be served on all the witnesses, and the service of the notice on the witnesses shall be in the like manner as service on a defendant who is not in custody.

-Notice of trial at the same time shall be served on all the Witnesses and the service of the Notice on the Witnesses shall be in the like manner as service on a Defendant who is not in custody.
+Registered courier companies may serve processes

-Registered Courier Companies may serve processes.
-The Chief Judge may engage the services of a reputable Courier Company for the purpose of undertaking service of Criminal Processes, and such company shall serve Processes in accordance with this Law.
+378. The Chief Judge may engage the services of a reputable courier company for the purpose of undertaking service of criminal processes, and such company shall serve processes in accordance with this Law.